 The Texas Margarita is a fun twist on a classic margarita recipe.
 It uses simple ingredients, including a little orange juice, to make a drink that is smooth and strong, with just a touch of citrusy orange flavor.

-What is a Texas Margarita
+What is a Texas Margarita?

 In Texas, we love our margaritas!
 They are a very popular drink that can be ordered at practically every restaurant in the state.

 As with most things, Texans are very particular about their margaritas.
 We like them smooth, strong, and perfectly sweetened, leaving the sweet and sour mix to our northern neighbors.
-Fresh, quality ingredients are the most important elements of a Texas margarita recipe!
+Fresh, quality ingredients are the most important elements of a refreshing margarita recipe!

 If you are looking for something that brings the heat then try this Hot Honey Margarita!

 - Balanced flavors: This Texas margarita recipe adds just a splash of fresh orange juice to make a brighter and more refreshing drink without taking away from the classic lime margarita flavor.

 - Fresh ingredients: There is no sweet and sour mix in this cocktail!
 The orange and lime juices bring acidity and brightness to the cocktail, and the agave nectar balances the tartness from the lime without being overly sweet.